 10. Decide on Your Ecommerce Fulfillment Strategy

 So you’ve gotten all your ducks in a row, but one pesky detail still remains — how the heck are you going to get these boxes out to your eager subscribers?
 Having the right fulfillment solution for your business is essential in ensuring satisfied customers and big financial savings.

 Luckily, you won’t have to waddle in a pond of choices.
 You have two options: fulfilling your orders in-house or outsourcing to a 3PL (third-party logistics company).
-Both are valid choices that are entirely dependent on your current situation, but you might want to consider these factors before getting your hands sticky with packing type.
+Both are valid choices that are entirely dependent on your current situation, but you might want to consider these factors before getting your hands sticky with packing tape.

 Whatever your case may be, we want you to know that you’re not alone.
 Whether you’re just starting out or have a little empire of your own, we’ve got a dedicated team who’s ready to point you in the right direction.
 Shoot us a line with any questions you may have, and make that subscription box dream of yours a reality!